-- 1. For the purpose of this Agreement: - (a) a Party may adopt or enforce a measure necessary: - (i) to protect human, animal or plant life or health, - (ii) to ensure compliance with domestic law that is not inconsistent with this Agreement, or - (iii) for the conservation of living or non-living exhaustible natural resources; - (b) provided that the measure referred to in subparagraph (a) is not: - (i) applied in a manner that constitutes arbitrary or unjustifiable discrimination between investments or between investors, or - (ii) a disguised restriction on international trade or investment. - 2.
-This Agreement does not prevent a Party from adopting or maintaining reasonable measures for prudential reasons, such as: - (a) protecting investors, depositors, financial market participants, policyholders, policy-claimants, or persons to whom a fiduciary duty is owed by a financial institution; - (b) maintaining the safety, soundness, integrity or financial responsibility of financial institutions; and - (c) ensuring the integrity and stability of a Party's financial system.
+- 1. For the purpose of this Agreement: - (a) a Party may adopt or enforce a measure necessary: - (i) to protect human, animal or plant life or health, - (ii) to ensure compliance with domestic law that is not inconsistent with this Agreement, or - (iii) for the conservation of living or non-living exhaustible natural resources; - (b) provided that the measure referred to in subparagraph (a) is not: - (i) applied in a manner that constitutes arbitrary or unjustifiable discrimination between investments or between investors, or - (ii) a disguised restriction on international trade or investment.

+2. This Agreement does not prevent a Party from adopting or maintaining reasonable measures for prudential reasons, such as:

+- (a) protecting investors, depositors, financial market participants, policyholders, policy-claimants, or persons to whom a fiduciary duty is owed by a financial institution; - (b) maintaining the safety, soundness, integrity or financial responsibility of financial institutions; and - (c) ensuring the integrity and stability of a Party's financial system.

-- 3. This Agreement does not apply to non-discriminatory measures of general application taken by a public entity in pursuit of monetary and related credit or exchange rate policies.
-This paragraph shall not affect a Party's obligations under Article 9 (Performance Requirements) or Article 11 (Transfers). - 4.
-This Agreement does not: - (a) require a Party to furnish or allow access to information if that Party determines that the disclosure of this information would be contrary to its essential security interests; - (b) prevent a Party from taking an action that it considers necessary to protect its essential security interests: - (i) relating to the traffic in arms, ammunition and implements of war and to such traffic and transactions in other goods, materials, services and technology undertaken directly or indirectly for the purpose of supplying a military or other security establishment, - (ii) taken in time of war or other emergency in international relations, or - (iii) relating to the implementation of national policies or international agreements respecting the non-proliferation of nuclear weapons or other nuclear explosive devices; or - (c) prevent a Party from fulfilling its obligations under the United NationsCharter for the maintenance of international peace and security. - 5.
-This Agreement does not require a Party to furnish or allow access to information which if disclosed would impede law enforcement or would be contrary to the Party's law protecting the deliberative and policy-making processes of the executive branch of government at the cabinet level, personal privacy or the confidentiality of the financial affairs and accounts of individual customers of financial institutions.
+3. This Agreement does not apply to non-discriminatory measures of general application taken by a public entity in pursuit of monetary and related credit or exchange rate policies.
+This paragraph shall not affect a Party's obligations under Article 9 or Article 11.

+- 4. This Agreement does not: - (a) require a Party to furnish or allow access to information if that Party determines that the disclosure of this information would be contrary to its essential security interests; - (b) prevent a Party from taking an action that it considers necessary to protect its essential security interests: - relating to the traffic in arms, ammunition and implements of war and to such traffic and transactions in other goods, materials, services and technology undertaken directly or indirectly for the purpose of supplying a military or other security establishment, - (ii) taken in time of war or other emergency in international relations, or - (iii) relating to the implementation of national policies or international agreements respecting the non-proliferation of nuclear weapons or other nuclear explosive devices; or - (c) prevent a Party from fulfilling its obligations under the United Nations Charter for the maintenance of international peace and security.

+5. This Agreement does not require a Party to furnish or allow access to information which if disclosed would impede law enforcement or would be contrary to the Party's law protecting the deliberative and policy-making processes of the executive branch of government at the cabinet level, personal privacy or the confidentiality of the financial affairs and accounts of individual customers of financial institutions.

-- 6. In the course of a dispute settlement procedure under this Agreement: - (a) a Party is not required to furnish or allow access to information protected under its competition law; - (b) a competition authority of a Party is not required to furnish or allow access to information that is privileged or otherwise protected from disclosure. - 7.
-This Agreement does not apply to a measure adopted or maintained by a Party with respect to a person engaged in a cultural industry.
-"Person engaged in a cultural industry" means a person engaged in the following activities: - (a) the publication, distribution or sale of books, magazines, periodicals or newspapers in print or machine-readable form, except when printing or typesetting any of the foregoing is the only activity; - (b) the production, distribution, sale or exhibition of film or video recordings; - (c) the production, distribution, sale or exhibition of audio or video music recordings; - (d) the publication, distribution or sale of music in print or machine-readable form; or - (e) radiocommunications in which the transmissions are intended for direct reception by the general public, and all radio, television or cable broadcasting undertakings and all satellite programming and broadcast network services. - 8.
-If a right or obligation in this Agreement duplicates one under the WTO Agreement, the Parties agree that a measure adopted by a Party in conformity with a waiver decision granted by the WTO pursuant to Article IX of the WTO Agreement is deemed to be also in conformity with the present Agreement.
-Such conforming measure of either Party may not give rise to a claim by an investor of one Party against the other under Section C (Settlement of Disputes between an Investor and the Host Party) of this Agreement.
+- 6. In the course of a dispute settlement procedure under this Agreement: - (a) a Party is not required to furnish or allow access to information protected under its competition law; - (b) a competition authority of a Party is not required to furnish or allow access to information that is privileged or otherwise protected from disclosure.

+7. This Agreement does not apply to a measure adopted or maintained by a Party with respect to a person engaged in a cultural industry.

+8. If a right or obligation in this Agreement duplicates one under the WTO Agreement, the Parties agree that a measure adopted by a Party in conformity with a waiver decision granted by the WTO pursuant to Article IX of the WTO Agreement is deemed to be also in conformity with the present Agreement.
+Such conforming measure of either Party may not give rise to a claim by an investor of one Party against the other under Section C of this Agreement.